 6. Monitor use of USB drives and memory cards

-To prevent infected sticks being plugged in you’ll want to only give access to approved users.
-So physically blocking access to USB ports for the majority of employees and only allowing approved sticks and memory cards to be used in your company.
-Remember, it only takes one infected stick to bring down your whole business.
+To prevent infected USB sticks from being plugged into any computer, you’ll want to grant permission to approved users only.
+You can physically block access to USB ports for most of your employees and only allow approved USB sticks and memory cards to be used in your company.
+It only takes one infected stick to bring down your whole business.

 9. Track your devices

-Hiscox provide Cyber and data risks insurance to help support businesses if they experience a data breach or malicious cyber hack.
+Consider cyber insurance as part of your SME business insurance policy.
+Hiscox provides cyber and data risks insurance to help support businesses if they experience a data breach or malicious cyber hack.